averykhoo/vibe-player-v3/vibe-player-v3/docs/refactor-plan/chapter-1-vision-and-principles.md

   single-threaded Web Workers, ensuring a smooth and responsive user experience.
 * **Offline-Capable & Installable:** Built as a Progressive Web App (PWA) that can be installed on user devices and run reliably without an internet connection.
-* **Shareable via URL:** The entire application **session state**—including the loaded audio URL, playback time, and all analysis/playback parameters—will be serialized into the URL's query string.
-This enables users to share a link that perfectly reproduces their session, while personal user preferences are retained separately.
+*   **Stateless & Shareable via URL:** The entire application session state—including the loaded audio URL, playback time, and all analysis/playback parameters—**must** be serialized into the URL's query string.
+The application will be otherwise stateless, meaning reloading the page with the same URL will perfectly reproduce the exact session.
+This enables robust sharing and bookmarking of analysis contexts. **Note: User preferences are not persisted locally (e.g., via `localStorage`) in this version.**

 ## 1.2.
 Architectural Principles & Design Constraints